 On this note, the states with the highest suicide rates are Montana, Alaska, and Wyoming and various smaller cities in midwestern states of America.
 On the other end of the spectrum, states with large population sizes and even larger population density values, such as New Jersey, Rhode Island, and Massachusetts, have the lowest suicide rates in the United States.

 Firearm deaths per year are not just reflections of citizens failing to get along or respect each other's rights to life.
 Firearms have also been involved in the attempted assassinations of 11 U.S. presidents.
 Bullet wounds killed four presidents.
 Three handguns and one rifle were the weapons of choice for shooting, injuring, and ultimately killing four U.S. presidents (Lincoln, Garfield, McKinley, Kennedy).

 What percentage of Americans own guns?
 The United States has the highest percentage of gun ownership worldwide.
-There are 120 firearms per 100 people in the U.S., with 30% of Americans owning at least one gun and 43%.
-That means that the majority of gun owners own more than one firearm.
+There are 120 firearms per 100 people in the U.S., with 30% of Americans owning at least one gun.
+The majority of gun owners own more than one firearm.
 According to the Pew Research Center, two-thirds of gun owners own more than one firearm, and 29% own five or more.

 How many Americans own guns?
 There are over 98 million gun owners in the United States.
 There are more guns than there are people in the United States, with over 390 million guns for 327 million people.
 This means that the 98 million gun owners often own more than one gun.
 Numbers in this article are provided by the CDC and are from 2019.